ajth-k/aria-keyshortcuts/README.md

-# aria-keyshortcuts
+# react-aria-keyshortcuts

-## **react-aria-keyshortcuts** is a lightweight library designed to simplify the implementation of keyboard shortcuts in your react web applications.
+**react-aria-keyshortcuts** is a lightweight library designed to simplify the implementation of keyboard shortcuts in your react web applications.

 ## Key Features